Top 5 Retirement Mistakes to Avoid

-Saving for your retirement is a long term activity.
+Saving for your retirement is a long-term activity.
 You will spend many years of your life building your retirement savings, which is why it is crucial to have a plan in place.
-You should start by estimating your monthly financial needs after retirement keeping in mind the size of your family, the number of dependants you are likely to have in retirement, and the expenses for each person, including yourself.
-An immediate annuity plan is one such financial instrument designed specifically to meet the financial needs of people after retirement.
-With ICICI Pru Immediate Annuity plan, you are given a post retirement guaranteed income for a comfortable life.
-The Immediate Annuity-Retirement Plan gives you the flexibility to opt for regular or lump sum payouts which allows you to take care of your day to day expenses as well as notable life expenses such as medical expenses, expenses of child’s wedding and payment of outstanding loans etc. You can also claim tax benefits under the existing rules of the Income Tax Act 1961.
+You should start by estimating your monthly financial needs after retirement keeping in mind the size of your family, the number of dependants you are likely to have during retirement, and the expenses for each person, including yourself.
+An annuity plan is one such financial instrument designed specifically to meet your financial needs after retirement.
+With ICICI Pru Guaranteed Pension Plan, you are given a post-retirement guaranteed income1 for a comfortable life.
+This plan gives you regular payouts which allows you to take care of your day-to-day expenses as well as bigger life expenses such as medical expenses, expenses of child’s wedding and payment of outstanding loans, etc. You can also claim tax# benefits under the existing rules of the Income Tax Act 1961

-With no source of income and a limited pool of funds, carrying debt into retirement can difficult to manage.
-Although most people plan for loan repayment through their regular income sources, it is crucial for them to plan for the repayment of such loan in unfortunate the event of their absence.
-With a plan like ICICI Pru Immediate Annuity your family can avail the entire purchase price used to buy the plan in case of your absence to pay any sort of outstanding loans.
+With no source of income and a limited pool of funds, carrying debt into retirement can be difficult to manage.
+Although most people plan for loan repayment through their regular income sources, it is crucial for them to plan for the repayment of such a loan in the unfortunate event of their absence.
+With a plan like ICICI Pru Guaranteed Pension Plan, your family can avail the entire purchase price2 used to buy the plan in case of your absence to pay any sort of outstanding loans.

 The best time to start saving is as soon as you start earning.
-Keeping in mind the current life expectancy statistics, if you retire at the age of 60, you still have another 20-25 years to your retirement.
+Assuming that you start working at the age of 21-24 years, and will retire at the age of 60, you will have another 35-40 years to your retirement.
 Savings and investment returns become the only source of income in your retirement years.
 Therefore, the sooner you start, the bigger pool you can create by the time you retire.
-Additionally, early retirement planning also opens up the possibility of an early retirement.
+Additionally, retirement planning early on also opens up the possibility of an early retirement.
 Indians are now increasingly considerate of this facet and are starting their retirement planning earlier than the previous generations.
-According to the BankBaazar Savings Quotient Survey 2019*, the financial habits of Indians have evolved with the average Indian starting to build their retirement corpus fairly early, at around 29 years of age.

 People like you also read...